Portfolio Development Policy

 - Office buildings

-- Centering on the 6
+- Centered on the Tokyo

-Central Wards of Tokyo - Concentration of companies
+Economic Area - Concentration of companies

 - Growth potential